mnadarsh/AWS/Section10_ECS_ECR_Docker.md

      • Batch: run batch jobs on AWS across managed EC2 instances.
      • Lightsail: predictable & low pricing for simple application & DB stacks.

+ **Lambda Summary**

+     • Lambda is Serverless, Function as a Service, seamless scaling, reactive
+     • Lambda Billing:
+        • By the time run x by the RAM provisioned
+        • By the number of invocations
+     • Language Support: many programming languages except Docker
+     • Invocation time: up to 15 minutes
+     • Use cases:
+        • Create Thumbnails for images uploaded onto S3
+        • Run a Serverless cron job